Our key advocacy goals include:

 Empower Yourself With These Studies

 The arts and creative industries are major economic drivers in Orange County and throughout the Southern California region.
+11.8% of California's GRP (Gross Regional Product) is generated by the workers and employers in these sectors.

 In 2006, Arts Orange County and the Orange County Community Foundation released the results of a study they conducted in a publication entitled Orange County Cultural Indicators Report: Measuring Progress Toward a More Creative Community.